usdot-jpo-ode/jpo-ode/validation-script/README.md

 python test-harness.py -f <PATH_TO_CONFIG_FILE>
 ```

-There are several _.ini_ configuration files provided for testing.
+There are several _.ini_ configuration files provided in the `/config` folder for testing.
 For example to test the ODE's _bsmLogDuringEvent_ functionality, pass the configuration file as a runtime argument:

 ```
-python test-harness.py -f bsmLogDuringEvent.ini
+python test-harness.py -f config/bsmLogDuringEvent.ini
 ```

 ## Configuration